Knife Crime

 Dedicated teams

-We have dedicated teams that carry out targeted enforcement every day throughout the year.
+We have dedicated teams that carry out targeted enforcement every days throughout the year.
 These teams work to disrupt criminal activity and remove weapons from the streets.
-Their work Includes stop searches, vehicle checks, warrants and high visibility patrols.
+Their work includes stop searches, vehicle checks, warrants and high visibility patrols.

 Neighbourhood Teams